-This general education course is also offered in the resource room setting, on a rotational basis, with a modified curriculum and pace for students with a current IEP.
+\This general education course is also offered in the resource room setting, on a rotational basis, with a modified curriculum and pace for students with a current IEP.

-English 10 A/B (RQ)
+English 10 A/B/C (RQ) Grade 10 Credit (1.5)

 An extension of English 9, this course involves the study of several types of literature and nonfiction texts.
-Literary genre as the short story, novel, poetry, drama, and nonfiction will be explored through thematic units that challenge students to connect their reading and writing to themselves, their communities and the world.
+Literary genre such as the short story, novel, poetry, drama, and nonfiction will be explored through thematic units that challenge students to connect their reading and writing to themselves, their communities and the world.
 Student writing will be improved through frequent application of the writing process, and students write such pieces as journal, poetry, autobiographical sketch, speech, and literature analysis.
 Finally, speaking and listening skills will be fostered through class activities and assignments.

-This general education course is also offered in the resource room setting, on a rotational basis, with a modified curriculum and pace for students with a current IEP.
+\This general education course is also offered in the resource room setting, on a rotational basis, with a modified curriculum and pace for students with a current IEP.